AksharaRamidi/Spelling-List-Quiz/README.md

 ## DIRECTIONS
 1. Click Download Button Above
+2. Unzip the downloaded folder
-2. In your Download Folder, open the folder (you will see two files)
+3. In your Download Folder, (you will see two files)
-3. Open the "main" file with any browser
+4. Open the "main" file with any browser and you should be good to start with your pratice